-- 🕺 Discovering English language movies and theatre - 🗱 A full overview of expat groups and relevant publications - X Posting large and small events as well as happenings and gatherings - 🗱 Trustworthy information, easy to navigate with a fresh design certain vibrancy.
-Global players and local heroes find themselves inextricably drawn to one another.
-New perspectives open up and the world feels somehow enlarged.
-And business finds the one it's been looking for: www.messe-duesseldorf.com
+- Discovering English language movies and theatre - 💸 A full overview of expat groups and relevant publications - Posting large and small events as well as happenings and gatherings - Trustworthy information, easy to navigate with a fresh design

 Providing a key factor in the expat ecosystem to help processes flow more smoothly, close the gaps in the system and provide trust is achieved by publishing online expat community resources.
 City based eGuides and eBooks offer a complete overview of life in the new home as well as exclusive insights purely from the perspective of expats.